 Permits & Ordinances

-The Township has adopted, through the Pennsylvania Uniform Construction Code, the 2009 International Building, Residential, Mechanical, and Plumbing Codes, as well as the 2008 National Electrical Code.
-Accessibility issues are addressed through Chapter 11 of the 2012 IBC and 2009 ANSI-A117.
+The Township has adopted, through the Pennsylvania Uniform Construction Code, the 2015 International Building, Residential, Mechanical, Plumbing, Existing Building, Medical, and Energy Codes, as well as the 2014 National Electrical Code, 2015 International Fire Code and the 2015 International Property Maintenance Code.
+Accessibility issues are addressed through Chapter 11, Appendix E of the 2018 Edition of the Building Code.

 Permits are required for, but not limited to, the following: